Pez Whatley

-Pezavan Whatley (January 10, 1951 – January 18, 2005) was an American professional wrestler best known for his time with NWA Mid-America.
+Pezavan Whatley (January 10, 1951 – January 18, 2005) was an American professional wrestler best known for his time with NWA Mid-America, Jim Crockett Promotions, World Wrestling Federation and World Championship Wrestling.

 Professional wrestling career

 Whatley played football and wrestled for Notre Dame High School in Chattanooga, Tennessee and the University of Tennessee at Chattanooga (UTC).
 He was UTC's first African-American wrestler.

 Whatley started wrestling in 1973 after a brief career as a power lifter.
-He wrestled with the (original) Sheik's Big Time Wrestling, after which he wrestled primarily in Georgia, Alabama and Tennessee.
-While in Georgia Championship Wrestling, he had a memorable angle on television, where he was confronted by the Junkyard Dog, before a match against Buzz Sawyer.
-JYD slapped Whatley in the face, enraging him enough to pin Sawyer twice in a single episode of World Championship Wrestling.
-While in Ga, Whatley had a feud with Paul Ellering's Legion Of Doom that included matches against Jake "The Snake" Roberts.
+He wrestled with the Sheik's Big Time Wrestling, after which he wrestled primarily in Georgia, Alabama, and Tennessee.
+While in Georgia Championship Wrestling, he had a memorable angle on television, where he was confronted by Junkyard Dog, before a match against Buzz Sawyer.
+Junkyard Dog slapped Whatley in the face, enraging him enough to pin Sawyer twice in a single episode of World Championship Wrestling.
+While in Georgia, Whatley had a feud with Paul Ellering's Legion of Doom that included matches against Jake "The Snake" Roberts.
 He also had a match in the Omni for the United States Heavyweight championship against Greg Valentine.

-Whatley was one of the most popular wrestlers in Ga, before going to Florida Championship Wrestling in 1984.
+Whatley went to Championship Wrestling from Florida in 1984.
 He won the Southern Title twice while there.
-He was one-third of the "Convertible Blondes" with Rip Rogers and Gary Royal in the Angelo Poffo-promoted ICW, even though he didn't dye his hair blonde.
+He was one-third of the "Convertible Blondes" with Rip Rogers and Gary Royal in the Angelo Poffo-promoted International Championship Wrestling, even though he didn't dye his hair blonde.
 One of Whatley's best-known moments in ICW was the "Mop Head" angle where Whatley had to wear a mop wig after losing a match to Ron Garvin.
 The match stipulation also required him to keep wearing it until he won another match.
 This led to not only a lengthy feud with Garvin but also to a long losing streak for Whatley.
 Most of Whatley's losses were by disqualification due to outside interference when Garvin would attack Whatley's opponent.
 The angle lasted for several months until Whatley finally won a match.